Gigaspaces/xap-docs/site/content/xap/12.2/overview/overview.markdown

 {{% /align %}}

 # XAP In-Memory Data Grid
 GigaSpaces XAP is the core in-memory data grid for the InsightEdge Platform.
-XAP is designed to support ultra-low latency and high-throughput applications that follow [Space Based Architecture](./concepts.html#concepts-space-based-architecture) design patterns.
-XAP is based on GigaSpaces' Spring-based [Open Spaces Framework](./product-architecture.html#product-architecture-openSpaces-api-and-components) as the primary development environment, and uses the GigaSpaces space-based runtime to deliver core middleware facilities: messaging, data caching and parallelization.
+XAP is designed to support ultra-low latency and high-throughput applications that follow [Space-Based Architecture](./space-based-architecture.html) design patterns.
+XAP is based on GigaSpaces' Spring-based [OpenSpaces Framework](./product-architecture.html#product-architecture-openSpaces-api-and-components) as the primary development environment, and uses the GigaSpaces space-based runtime to deliver core middleware facilities: messaging, data caching and parallelization.

 The following is a brief overview of some XAP data grid capabilities.